kislayverma/rulette-server/README.md

 Rulette Server is built using Spring Boot and Thymeleaf.

 # Build
-To run the project via Maven:
+To run the project via Maven, run the following command on the build directory:

 	mvn clean package